 Selected artist: Tornike Kipiani

 Germany went through quite a detailed internal selection process in 2020 but their selected artist for the cancelled contest will not be returning for Germany in 2021.
 Instead, ukulele-playing singer-songwriter Jendrik Sigwart was announced as Germany’s artist in early February.
 The song will be released on 25 February.

-Internally selected for 2020, Stefania was re-selected by the Greek broadcaster and 5 songs have been written as potential entries.
+Internally selected for 2020, Stefania was re-selected by the Greek broadcaster and 5 songs were written as potential entries.
 The title of the selected song was revealed in January, and has the same songwriting team as the 2020 entry.
 The song will be revealed on 10 March.

 Selected artist: Stefania

 The biggest breakout and viral hit from Eurovision 2020 was “Think About Things”.
 It seemed though that would be it as the Icelandic broadcaster had indicated they would be running their usual national final but in October, it was announced that Daði would be representing Iceland in 2021.
-How the entry will be selected and whether there will be a public vote involved is yet to be announced.
+The song will be released on March 13.

 After 7 attempts to get to the contest, and being a delight during the first lockdown, it seemed especially unfair to think Samanta would not get the chance for 2021 – and that was the expectation given that most of the other Baltic and Scandinavian countries seemed to be sticking to their national final format.
 The Latvian broadcaster though took the decision to re-select Samanta – something they told her live on air to her great delight.
 This is the first time Latvia have internally selected.
 The song has been chosen by Samanta, following a song writing camp that produced 11 potential songs, and will be revealed on 12 March.

 Selected artist: Samanta Tīna

 The Roop, winners of the Lithuanian national final in 2020, were one of the hot favourites to win Eurovision before cancellation occurred.
-There will be no internal re-selection though and The Roop will have to enter and win the national final again if they are to go to the contest.
-They have been invited by the broadcaster to enter again and are taking up that offer and have both “a song and a vision” .
-Song submissions for other artists are currently open and the set of 6 shows will begin on 16 January in the same format at 2020.
+There was no internal re-selection though and The Roop had to win the national final again to go to Rotterdam.
+This they duly did in the final on 6 February.